We exist to exalt God by making Christ-like disciples who Love God, God's People, God's Word, and God's World.

 Ready to become a member?

-If you would like to become a member of Independent Bible Church, please read our full Church Constitution found below.
-Second, fill out the following form and our elders will carefully review it and one of our pastors will be in touch with you shortly
+If you would like to become a member of Independent Bible Church, please read our COMPLETE DOCTRINAL STATEMENT and MEMBERSHIP COVENANT found below.
+Next, fill out the following form and our elders will carefully review it and one of our pastors will be in touch with you shortly